Himalayan Yoga Academy

 5. Gritkumari or Aloe vera

-Another amazing herb, Ghritkumari or Aloe Vera is one sought after solution for most of the health and beauty related issues.
-With its cooling effects, it balances excess pitta, supports the healthy functioning of the liver and soothes excess heat in the digestive tract.
+Another amazing herb, Ghritkumari or Aloe Vera, is one sought-after solution for most health and beauty-related issues.
+With its cooling effects, it balances excess pitta, supports the healthy functioning of the liver, and soothes excess heat in the digestive tract.
 The aesthetic qualities of the medicinal herb plant cleanse the skin externally and the liver internally.
-Ghirtkumari is a rich blend of minerals, vitamins and amino acids that together proves to be an excellent detoxifier for the liver.
+Ghirtkumari is a rich blend of minerals, vitamins, and amino acids that together prove to be an excellent detoxifier for the liver.
 It purifies it and helps it to function smoothly.